Understanding the Blacklist and Whitelist Feature

 Finally, click “Save Changes” at the bottom of the page.

 In the video, you can see a model configuration of the whitelist and its effect on linking behavior.

 You’ll find the Blacklist Feature at the top of the “Content” tab, right above the Whitelist Feature.
 Here’s where you can exclude any specific posts that you feel shouldn’t be used for linking.

 Similar to the Whitelist Feature, just click on the Blacklist text field and type at least three letters to start searching for any individual post.
 A dropdown will open with options.
 Once you see the specific post you’re looking for, click on.
-After selecting, your choosen post will appear with its post ID in the Blacklist text field.
+After selecting, your chosen post will appear with its post ID in the Blacklist text field.
 Any post listed here will be excluded from the link building process.
 Even if the post type is whitelisted, any specific post here won’t be automatically linked with other content.
 In this way, the Blacklist Feature is good for creating specific exceptions to general post type categories.

 In the video, you can see how the blacklist is configured and what effects this setting has on links.

 With the pro version of Internal Link Juicer it is possible to exclude parts of your content from building links.

 Simply enclose the desired text block with our provided shortcode: